lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 * *Not applicable* - The particular check is not applicable to this case
 * *Skipped* - Skipped by the reviewer as it seemed not mandatory or commensurate for this case.

+## Skipping whole sections

+Not every change needs all the checks we have in our template.
+If you would end up marking all elements of a section as `skipped` feel free to drop the whole section to make the post have a lower percentage of noisy non-content text.

+A common case for this are the checks in regard to "package merges", "new delta in debian/", or "new patches".

 ## How to provide feedback details

 On any of these states further context might be given in the line below.
 That is